NEWS FROM AROUND THE WORLD. (Actually, mostly just Playbill.)

 Two shows at the Lunt-Fontanne Theatre

 January 14th marked the closing of Charlie and the Chocolate Factory, and the end of Paul's nearly three year stretch at the Lunt-Fontanne Theatre, where he made his Broadway debut in Finding Neverland on March 15, 2015.
+Paul has since moved uptown twenty blocks or so to Lincoln Center, where My Fair Lady opens on April 19th.

 The final Captain Hook